Create the news to get you noticed

 - Integrated marketing firm Didit used data about top public relations firms to discover that 55 out of 96 top PR firms' websites were not mobile compatible, a sin for those claiming to be the top dogs in media relations.
 Now that Google penalizes websites that aren't mobile friendly, this was big news.
 It also showed that any integrated marketing firm worth its salt would be mobile optimized in the age of Google.

 Special events are a boon for media relations.
 The Celebrity Ice Bucket Challenge for ALS is a great example of creating an event that was hugely successful.
 It raised over $220 million dollars for ALS research and patients.
 The event was an immediate draw for celebrities, including LeBron James and Kermit the Frog.

 Creating news and special events is an easy and affordable way to stay in the public eye.
 Media relations would be easier if there were always new products and services to announce, but in the absence of those gems, developing news stories and creating special events work wonders.

 Axia Public Relations understands the type of news that journalists and popular media outlets want.
 They know how to position your business to receive the positive earned media that can improve your company's reputation and grow your brand.
-Download Axia's free e-book Learn Media Relations from the Media to find out how to produce the news that the media wants today.
+Download Axia's e-book Learn Media Relations from the Media to find out how to produce the news that the media wants today.

 Featured image credit: 123rf.com